Understanding the 400 Meter Track: Distance vs. Displacement

 What Is Displacement?

 Displacement is a vector quantity that measures the straight-line distance from an object’s starting point to its ending point, along with the direction of that movement.
 Unlike distance, displacement depends on the initial and final positions, not the path taken.
-For instance, if a runner starts at the starting line of a 400-meter track and completes a full lap, their displacement is zero because they end up at the same spot where they began.
+Take this: if a runner starts at the starting line of a 400-meter track and completes a full lap, their displacement is zero because they end up at the same spot where they began.

 The 400-Meter Track: A Case Study in Distance and Displacement